Inducted: October 24, 2001

 Bob and the former Shirley Foy, of Chatham were married in November, 1951 at Victoria Avenue United Church.
 They have three children, Roy, of Wingham; Rob, on the family farm; and Donna, Mitchell’s Bay.
 There are six grandchildren: Kelly, Melissa, Katie and Matthew in Dover; and Jeff and Greg in Wingham.

-A friend of 50 years standing, remembers him as a likeable guy, with a lively sense of humor.
+A friend of 50 years standing, remembers him as a likeable guy, with a lively sense of humour.
 “He got a great kick out of people.”

 Added to that, “He was always striving for something better!”
 And, “He had a mind of his own.”
 Another says he was absolutely dependable.
 When he said he was going to do something, he would do it.